paulgarces/DoorDash-Delivery-Time-Prediction/README.md

 ### **Roles & Contributions**

-**Paul Garces** – Designed and implemented the neural network model in TensorFlow; contributed to data cleaning, preprocessing, and co-authoring the final paper.
+**Paul Garces** – Designed and implemented the neural network model in TensorFlow & MLPRegressor; contributed to data cleaning, preprocessing, and co-authoring the final paper.

 **Ryan Nishi** – Implemented the KNN model; contributed to data cleaning, preprocessing, and co-authoring the final paper.